"Cowboy campfire sounds, immersed in soulful attire, celtic groove meets jazz bar crooning"

 "Ewan is possibly the finest voice & songwriter I've ever had the pleasure of working with :D

 Check out his BELTER of a new album; IMHO the purest material he's yet released!
 Road Junkie is a beautiful collection of soulful laments, honest existential observations + both outstanding songwriting & musicianship xx" - Dominic Hardy

 "Ewan has a really beautiful voice and writes soulful tunes with a folk, sometimes jazzy, bluesy feel.
 The sort of songs where you listen, then listen again and the music seeps into your head and heart." - Kim Bergsagel

 Puppeteer, Puppet, Composer/ Musician

-Ewan has been a self employed artist since the age of 19, working primarily as a musician, puppeteer, puppet- maker, sculptor and builder.
-As a musician and composer Ewan has worked in theatre, film and with solo and band projects.
-In 2015 he released his first solo album “You Probably Look Better Naked Anyway” which was rated #3 in the Canadian National Folk Roots Charts.
-With his international band of musicians Ewan has spent the last 2 years extensively touring across Canada and Europe.
+Ewan has been a self-employed artist since the age of 19, working primarily as a musician, puppeteer, sculptor and builder.
+As a musician and composer Ewan has worked in theatre, film solo and with band projects.
+Highlights of his career include collaborating with Hidden Orchestra for Big Man Walking (singing to crowds of over 10,000 people on top of cherry picker outside Holyrood Palace and again in Glasgows George Square for Merchant City festival 2014) as well as supporting Hot House Flowers in 2013.
+In 2015 he released his first solo album “You Probably Look Better Naked Anyway” which was rated #3 in the Canadian National Folk Roots Charts, setting him on a mad journey touring his band of troubadours across Canada and Europe.

 Between 2010 to 2013 Ewan performed with Edinburgh collective “the Southern Tenant Folk Union”, with whom he performed on national Irish T.V.
 (Late Late Show 2013, The View 2010).
 He toured 3 albums with the band across the UK and Ireland, received stellar national press and in 2011 they received Americana Artist of the Year award.